sudipg/JustBreadBoardIt/README.md

 JustBreadBoardIt
 ================

-An EE prototyping assistant for Bread Board Noobs
+An EE prototyping assistant for the Bread Board.